The Mulberry Bush School

 The school mission statement is:

-Transforming Troubled Lives Together – providing excellent therapeutic interventions to enable troubled children and their families to reach their full potential by improving relationships and educational achievement.
+Showing the way in therapeutic child care – providing excellent therapeutic interventions to enable troubled children and their families to reach their full potential by improving relationships and educational achievement.

 The Mulberry Bush School works with the most challenging children in the country, and with their families and carers.
 Our aim is to help the children and their families thrive and achieve fulfilling lives within their communities and as part of society.
 The children have all suffered severe and enduring complex trauma in their early years; by that we mean that their traumas occurred in relation to the adults who were their trusted main carers.
 These damaging events and relationships lead the children to display the most extreme anxiety creating behaviours, which then gives rise to multiple placement breakdowns and school exclusions.
 The impact of their repeated experience of adults’ inability to cope with and survive them, has compounded their trauma and creates unmanageable levels of anxiety in the children and their professional and family networks.
 Children act out this anxiety and confusion through a range of extreme behaviours including; violence, damage to property, sexual inappropriateness, fire setting, absconding, roof climbing, self harm, soiling, smearing and wetting, inappropriate aggressive or racist language threats and allegations.
 The Mulberry Bush School is different to other residential placements as we create an environment to emotionally contain such extreme levels of emotional and physical unmanageability.